Wine, Terroir and Climate Change

 Summary

-This book presents a scientific analysis of the soil and climatic factors that influence wine grape production, ultimately shaping the wine itself.
-It offers a reasoned foundation for understanding the concept of ‘terroir.’
-Furthermore, it critically examines the science of climate change and its potential impacts on viticulture and winemaking practices.
+This book is a scientific analysis of the soil and climatic factors affecting wine grape production, and thus, ultimately, wine itself.
+It provides a reasoned basis for the term ‘terroir’, and critically examines the science of climate change and how it could affect viticulture and winemaking.

 Book Details